Coal gas: Manufacturing processes

 Manufactured gas can be made by two processes: carbonization or gasification.
 Carbonization refers to the devolatilization of an organic feedstock to yield gas and char.
 Gasification is the process of subjecting a feedstock to chemical reactions that produce gas.

 The first process used was the carbonization and partial pyrolysis of coal.
 The off gases liberated in the high-temperature carbonization (coking) of coal in coke ovens were collected, scrubbed and used as fuel.
 Depending on the goal of the plant, the desired product was either a high quality coke for metallurgical use, with the gas being a side product, or the production of a high quality gas, with coke being the side product.
 Coke plants are typically associated with metallurgical facilities such as smelters or blast furnaces, while gas works typically served urban areas.

 A facility used to manufacture coal gas, carburetted water gas (CWG), and oil gas is today generally referred to as a manufactured gas plant (MGP).

 In the early years of MGP operations, the goal of a utility gas works was to produce the greatest amount of illuminating gas.
 The illuminating power of a gas was related to amount of soot-forming hydrocarbons ("illuminants") dissolved in it.
 These hydrocarbons gave the gas flame its characteristic bright yellow color.
 Gas works would typically use oily bituminous coals as feedstock.
 These coals would give off large amounts of volatile hydrocarbons into the coal gas, but would leave behind a crumbly, low-quality coke not suitable for metallurgical processes.

 Coal or coke oven gas typically had a calorific value between 10 and 20 MJ/m3; with values around 20 MJ/m3 being typical.

 The advent of electric lighting forced utilities to search for other markets for manufactured gas.
-MGPs that once produced gas almost exclusively for lighting shifted their efforts towards supplying gas primarily for heating and cooking, and even refrigeration and cooling.
+MGPs that once almost exclusively produced lighting gas shifted their efforts towards supplying gas for heating and cooking, and even refrigeration and cooling.